-Electrical and Software Systems Engineering Program (ESSE)
+Electrical and Computer Engineering Program (ECE)

-The master of engineering program in Electrical and Software Systems Engineering at TGGS offers the research and education opportunities in the field of communication systems, power electronics, energy conversion, software systems and smart grids:
+The master of engineering program in Electrical and Computer Engineering at TGGS offers the research and education opportunities in the field of communication systems, power electronics, energy conversion, computer and smart grids:

-Communications Engineering focuses on in-depth theoretical and practical knowledge in modern communication technologies both from hardware oriented aspects (fronted technology, microwave and high speed digital circuits, embedded system for communication) and from the protocol and software oriented side (e.g. signal processing, coding).
+Communication and Smart System Engineering focuses on in-depth theoretical and practical knowledge in modern communication technologies both from hardware oriented aspects (fronted technology, microwave and high speed digital circuits, embedded system for communication) and from the protocol and software oriented side (e.g. signal processing, coding).